Robin Williams' house

 The house, which was built in 1987, has six bedrooms.
 It sits at the end of a cul-de-sac in Paradise Cay, overlooking San Francisco Bay.

-On the left, we've added a photograph of Robin and his wife, Susan.
+On the left, we've added a photograph of Williams and his wife, Susan Schneider.
 The couple were married on October 22nd, 2011—nearly three years before he committed suicide.

-Four months after Williams died, Susan started a legal dispute with his children.
+Schneider started a legal dispute with Williams' children following his suicide.

 At the time of his death, the actor owned two properties—this house in Tiburon and a second home in Napa.

-In Robin's will, he gave Susan this house, while his three children were given ownership of the Napa residence.
+Williams' will gave Schneider this house, while his three children were given ownership of the Napa residence.
 The will also stated that most of his jewelry, personal items, awards, and photos should go to his children.

-However, Susan felt that Williams' estate wasn't paying her enough to maintain their large house in Tiburon.
+However, Schneider felt that Williams' estate wasn't paying her enough to maintain their large house in Tiburon.
 She also took issue with some of the items that his children had been taking.

-The legal dispute was eventually settled out of court in 2015, when Susan was allowed to keep a select number of personal items.
+The legal dispute was eventually settled out of court in 2015, when Schneider was allowed to keep a select number of personal items.

-In November of 2019, Susan listed the house for sale for $7.25 million.
+In November 2019, Schneider listed the house for sale for $7.25 million.
 One year later, after three price drops, she eventually sold it for $5.35 million.

-Judging by the coroner's report, this is the bedroom where Robin Williams committed suicide.
+Robin Williams' autopsy report indicates that this is the bedroom where he committed suicide.

 Inside, there was a large wood-framed bunk bed (A), a wood-shelved media cabinet (B), and three padded ottomans underneath the window (C).